-Once the values of α , j and M are known, we can derive the probability distribution of the neutron star rotation rate f.
-To this aim we use the semi-analytic fit derived in Pappas (2015) (see eq.
-B1 and the discussion in Pappas 2015).
+Once the values of α , j, and M are known, we can derive the probability distribution of the NS rotation rate f.
+To this aim we use the semi-analytic fit derived in Pappas (2015; see their Equation (B1) and Discussion).
 Due to the poor constraints on the quadrupole moment α , the resulting bounds on f are rather loose.
-We find that f is constrained at 90% confidence interval within $\sim [0,582]\rm{Hz}$ ($f\sim [0,739]\rm{Hz}$ at 95% confidence level) and $\sim [20,1000]\rm{Hz}$ ($f\sim [18,1100]\rm{Hz}$ at 95% confidence level) for 4U1608-52 and 4U0614+09. f is unconstrained for 4U1728-34, for which we have a nearly flat distribution between 0 and 1000 Hz.
-These values are consistent (marginally, in the case of 4U1608-52) with previous estimates of the NS spin frequencies for the above binary systems, i.e. $f \approx 620 \text{Hz}$, $f \approx 415 \text{Hz}$ and $f \approx 363 \text{Hz}$, respectively (Watts 2012).
-We stress that being this work a proof of concept, we decided to adopt priors with only weak limitations in order to assess the goodness of our approach.
+We find that f is constrained at 90% confidence interval within $\sim [0, 582]$ Hz ($f \sim [0, 739]$ Hz at 95% confidence level) and \sim [20, 1000] Hz ($f \sim$ [18, 1100] Hz at 95% confidence level) for 4U1608-52 and 4U0614+09. f is unconstrained for 4U1728-34, for which we have a nearly flat distribution between 0 and 1000 Hz.
+These values are consistent (marginally, in the case of 4U1608-52) with previous estimates of the NS spin frequencies for the above binary systems, i.e., $f \approx 620 \,\text{Hz}$, $f \approx 415$ Hz and $f \approx 363$ Hz, respectively (Watts 2012).
+We stress that with this work being a proof of concept, we decided to adopt priors with only weak limitations in order to assess the goodness of our approach.
 If additional information, chiefly the NS rotation period, were included as a prior in the analysis, significantly tighter bounds would result.
-A precise determination of the NS mass, moment of inertia and quadrupole moment that can be obtained in this way would provide an unprecedented three-parameter constraint on the EoS, for which suitable 3D mappings of the EoS (as opposed to the familiar 2D mapping involving mass and radius, or mass and moment of inertia, Lattimer & Prakash 2007) would be needed.
-Moreover, such measurements could be used together with current and future constraints form gravitational wave sources, to infer multi-messenger bounds on the stellar structure (Fasano et al. 2019).
+A precise determination of the NS mass, moment of inertia, and quadrupole moment that can be obtained in this way would provide an unprecedented three-parameter constraint on the EoS, for which suitable 3D mappings of the EoS (as opposed to the familiar 2D mapping involving mass and radius, or mass and moment of inertia, Lattimer & Prakash 2007) would be needed.
+Moreover, such measurements could be used together with current and future constraints form GW sources, to infer multi-messenger bounds on the stellar structure (Fasano et al. 2019).